foss-for-synopsys-dwc-arc-processors/py-faster-rcnn/README.md

 ```
 The demo performs detection using a VGG16 network trained for detection on PASCAL VOC 2007.

-### Beyond the demo: installation for training and testing models
+### Beyond the demo: Installation for training and testing models

 The following steps 1-6 are used to download VOC2007 and VOC2012 datasets, and merge them
 together to create VOC0712 dataset mainly for Faster-RCNN pruning dataset preparation.